ahakki/libroman/README.md

 Try to keep your math under 10'000 or prepare for lots or `M`s

-Roman numerals can't represent fractional values so you can't use `(\)`, but you can use the methods of the `Integral` type class to do Integer division and so on.
+Roman numerals can't represent fractional values so you can't use `(\)`, but you can use the methods of the `Integral` type class to do Integer division.

 ``` haskell
   g = div f d     -- CCLXV